About Qredax - FTX Claim Buyer for CIS Creditors

 Many CIS creditors cannot access these distributions directly.
 Reasons include:

 Qredax purchases these claims directly.
-We become the holder of record at Kroll, complete KYC as the new holder, and pay the original creditor in USDT within 24-48 hours of signing the SAC agreement.
+We become the holder of record at Kroll, complete KYC as the new holder, and settle to the original creditor in USDT after the SAC agreement is signed.

 Methodology